 You will remember that par simpri means forever.

-You see in this verse that the Friulian text continues to use the old name Abram, rather than the new name Abraham.
+In this verse, you see that the Friulian text continues to use the old name Abram, rather than the new Abraham.
 I can only presume this to be the case because both Abram (אברם) and Abraham (אברהם) have been integrated into the Friulian language as Abram.
-It would seem to me, nonetheless, that it would have been preferable to use Abraham in the Friulian text (especially after having used it in verse 5), as a transliteration of the Hebrew, so that the change in name would not have been lost.
+If there is some other justification for it, I have been unable to ascertain it.
+It would seem to me that it would have been preferable to use Abraham in the Friulian text (it appeared in verse 5, so its use had already been established in the Friulian), as a transliteration of the Hebrew, so that the change in name would not have been lost.
 Regardless, from this point on, when the name Abram appears in the Friulian text, it will be translated in these English notes as Abraham: